rjrudin/ml-migration-starter/README.md

 To try this on your own database, you'll need to change the JDBC connection properties in gradle.properties - jdbcUrl, jdbcUsername, and jdbcPassword.

-If you're not using MySQL, you'll need to change the jdbcDriver property in gradle.properties.
-You'll also need to add your JDBC driver to the Gradle "runtime" classpath.
-The MySQL driver is currently in that classpath via the following line in build.gradle:
+Assuming you're not using H2, you'll also need to change the jdbcDriver property in gradle.properties.
+You'll need to add your JDBC driver to the Gradle "runtime" classpath.
+The H2 driver is currently in that classpath via the following line in build.gradle:

-    runtime "mysql:mysql-connector-java:5.1.6"
+    runtime "com.h2database:h2:1.4.193"

-If you're not using MySQL, you can either change that line to reference your own JDBC driver in a Maven repository, or remove it and replace it with a line that specifies where your driver is on the classpath, e.g.:
+You can either change that line to reference your own JDBC driver in a Maven repository, or remove it and replace it with a line that specifies where your driver is on the classpath, e.g.:

     runtime files("./path/to/ojdbc-6.jar")

-Next, you'll most likely need to change the SQL query and the basics of how documents are created in MarkLogic.
-You can do that by modifying the following properties in gradle.properties:
+Next, by default, the migration program tries to migrate all tables that it finds in the database.
+You can either retain this behavior by keeping the "allTables" property set to "true", or you can set that property to "false" and specify a SQL query, a local name for the root element of each XML document that's written, and the collections to put each document into - example:

-    sql=SELECT * FROM film
+    sql=SELECT * FROM Customer
-    rootLocalName=Film
-    collections=film,migrated
-    permissions=rest-reader,read,rest-writer,update

-At this point, you're able to reconfigure the migration job to talk to any database, run any SQL query, and set any local name for the root element, any collection, and any permission.
+    rootLocalName=customer
+    collections=customer,migrated

-Alternatively, you can set the "allTables" property to true in order to query every table in the database.
-In this case, it's best to set "collections" to something generic, as the table name will also be used as a collection name for each
+If you do keep "allTables" set to "true", it's best to keep "collections" set to something generic that each document will be written to - example:
-document:

     allTables=true
     collections=migrated

+At this point, you're able to reconfigure the migration job to talk to any database, run any SQL query, and set any local name for the root element, any collection, and any permission.

 ### But how do I modify the XML that's inserted into MarkLogic?